By Mike Bennighof, Ph.D.

 The Japanese raid on Ceylon is the core of the Eastern Fleet game.
 The Japanese have five fleet carriers, each with a powerful air group, and one light carrier, plus a quartet of supporting fast battleships with escorting cruisers and destroyers.
 The British counter with two fleet carriers of their own – each sporting an air group less than half that of the big Japanese carriers – one capable battleship, four floating coffins classified as battleships, and some cruisers and destroyers.

 The first edition covered those operations, and a little more.
-We expanded that with the new edition, going from 11 to 24 scenarios – 15 new ones, since we deleted two from the first edition that required pieces from a long out-of-print game.
+We expanded that with the new edition, going from 11 to 30 scenarios – 19 new ones, since we deleted two from the first edition that required pieces from a long out-of-print game, with the other 11 thoroughly re-designed.
 These days, every boxed game we release stands alone; you only need maps and pieces from that game to play all of its scenarios.

 Eastern Fleet remains a nice-looking game, starting with the striking cover showing a Grumman Martlet on the deck of HMS Formidable during her 1942 Indian Ocean operations.
 Inside the box are 210 playing pieces: 70 “long” ship pieces and 140 square ones for airplanes and markers.
 These are the older-style, glossy die-cut pieces - we have plenty of them in stock from the first printing.
 They’ve been in sealed containers since their manufacture and look as bright and shiny as the day they first arrived.

 Eastern Fleet’s map covers the Bay of Bengal and points south, including the entire island of Ceylon, the southern tip of India and some of the island chains to the south of those.
 It overlaps the map from Strike South, allowing you to combine them and steam from Madras to Manila.
 We made a few fixes to ports and airfields but otherwise the map is that from the first edition.